Source-Proof SaaS Trial Recovery

 Lower low-fit chasing

-Approved criteria separate product-qualified users from low-fit or opted-out contacts so the team does not treat every signup as equal demand.
+Source proof, approved criteria, suppression gates, and opt-out handling separate product-qualified users from low-fit contacts so the team does not treat every signup as equal demand.

 Recovered Value